psgrover2010/parry-blog/_drafts/schönbrunn-palace-in-vienna-austria--indeed-you-are-as-pretty-as-a-picture.md

 **Tickets, Price and Tour:**

 Tickets can be purchased at the entrance center at the main gate when you come in (on the left).
 Please expect a queue and a waiting time in peak season.
 At first, don't stand in queue as if you can pay through credit/debit card then go in and find out self-machine on the left side & buy tickets your own.
+If you want to avoid the crowd then visit the palace before 10 or after 14:00.&nbsp;

 ![](/uploads/tickets.jpg)